sonicretro/chaotix/readme.txt

-This is a Sonic Chaotix disassembly and toolset.
+This is a Knuckles' Chaotix disassembly and toolset.

 DISCLAIMER:
 Any and all content presented in this repository is presented for informational and educational purposes only.